 (2) A dealer shall not advertise a second-hand vehicle or cause or permit a second-hand vehicle to be advertised unless the advertisement conforms to the provisions of subregulation (1).

-12. Undesirable practices (Schedule 2)

-The practices set out in Schedule 2 are undesirable practices for the purposes of section 41.

-[Regulation 12 amended: Gazette 17 Nov 2006 p.
-4752.]

-13. Prescribed accessories (Schedule 3)

-The accessories set out in Schedule 3 are prescribed accessories for the purposes of section 34B(1)(d).

-[Regulation 13 amended: Gazette 13 Aug 2002 p.
-4163; 17 Nov 2006 p.
-4752.]
+[12, 13.
+Deleted: SL 2021/164 r.
+15.]

 13A.
 Prescribed requirements for vehicle consignment agreements (Schedule 4)